Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Africa is home to the largest non-flying bird species in the world—the ostrich.
 But it may also be home to the largest flying bird species—the Kori Bustard!

-Though most credit the Great Bustard of Europe and Central Asia for being the largest flying bird, the Kori Bustard’s size is fairly comparable to its distant Eurasian relative.
+Though most credit the Great Bustard of Europe and Central Asia as the world’s largest flying bird, the Kori Bustard’s size is fairly comparable to its distant Eurasian relative.
 The Kori Bustard lives within the African grasslands and savannah, feasting on plants, berries, snakes and lizards.
-(3)

 Also read12 Simple Tips to Attract Birds to Your Bird Bath